schulle4u/yellow-helloworld/README.md

 Create a `[plugin]` shortcut.

-The plugin is available on your website as `http://website/blog/`.
+The plugin is available on your website as `http://website/plugin/`.

-## How to show plugin information?
+## How to show my plugin information?

 You can use shortcuts to show information about the plugin: